gautemo/Gaute-Meek-Olsen/src/today-i-learned/csharp-split-arrays.md

 category: C#
 ---

-When you work with large lists or arrays, you might want to handle the elements in chunks to work with less elements.
+When you work with large lists or arrays, you might want to handle the elements in chunks to work with fewer elements.
 Let's do that with an extension method.

 ```csharp
 public static class ArrayExtensions